Geriatric Care

 WHY MEET A DENTIST

-As age increases
+As age increases,

-• Yellowing or discolouration of teeth-due to gradual removal of first layer of tooth enamel-exposure of second layer dentin-due to higher mechanical friction, improper brushing habit-causing attrition, abrasion-on severe may lead to sensitivity-on further nerve supplying teeth may expose-severe pain
+• Yellowing or discoloration of teeth-due to gradual removal of first layer of tooth enamel-exposure of second layer dentin-due to higher mechanical friction, improper brushing habit-causing attrition, abrasion-on severe may lead to sensitivity-on further nerve supplying teeth may expose-severe pain

-• Unnoticed infection-accumulating bacteria-gums weekening-receding gums are more visible-root exposure initiates-leads to root caries easily-progressing recession-mobility of teeth
+• Unnoticed infection-accumulating bacteria-gums-weekening-receding gums are more visible-root exposure initiates-leads to root caries easily-progressing recession-mobility of teeth

 • Improper oral maintenance-increased oral bacterial flora-Increased prone to gum disease, more decay of teeth, teeth loss-shows association of diabetes, cardiovascular disease, stroke, gastritis